 For variety, fun and to improve the horses coordination and muscling I enjoy using a variety of exercises over poles and raised poles in combination with dressage movements.

-Camping is free, outhouse is available but you will have to bring your drinking water, our water is fine for horses.
+2 Camp spots can have power hook up, there is an outhouse, you will have to bring your drinking water but water is fine for horses.

 Dogs are welcome too if they are good with other dogs and animals (chicken, cats and horses).

-Please contact me if you are interested in participating in any of theses locations.
+Please contact me if you are interested in participating.

 Plus arena and haul in fees where applicable